 Coaches are responsible for getting workers for their sports' games.
 (IE - gate workers, etc.) The coaches will be dependent on parents to help fill these needs.
 Without volunteers athletics will get more and more expensive.
-A gate worker or concession worker should pay the admission if before or after their shift they watch their team play.

 21. Overnight/Out of Town Trips